ISA Interchange

 Multivariable control is usually thought of as a product of the computer age, but multivariable control has always been an integral part of industrial process operation.
-Before the computer era, the operating team did multivariable control manually, by adjusting the available controllers and valves to keep related process variables within constraint limits and to improve economic performance.
+Before the computer era, the operating team did multivariable control manually, by adjusting the available Jul-Aug-INT-Process-Automation-blog1controllers and valves to keep related process variables within constraint limits and to improve economic performance.
 This basic approach to managing the multivariable nature of industrial processes remains a prominent aspect of operation today, whether in lieu of, or in conjunction with, modern automated multivariable controllers.

 With the advent of computers in process control, it became possible to automate and “close the loop” on multivariable control, with obvious potential to improve the quality of constraint control and optimization.
 Multivariable control technology that combined mathematical models of process interactions, economic optimization routines, and matrix-based solution techniques soon appeared to accomplish this, and the rest is history.
 Since the 1980s, model-based predictive multivariable control (MPC) has thoroughly dominated the field of advanced process control (APC).
 Today, the terms are usually synonymous.